imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/gnosis-multi-signature-wallet.md

 ![](/assets/icon-wallet-big.svg)

-Most of the time, to gain access to a wallet, you need access to only a single .
+Most of the time, to gain access to a wallet, you need only a single private key.
+The Gnosis Multi-Signature Wallet requires multiple private keys, making it harder for someone to compromise.

-Sometimes, you may want to secure your cryptocurrency with more than a sing store your cryptocurrency wallet iwth additional security
+In this chapter, we will learn:

+- Why people use the Gnosis Multi-Signature Wallet

+- How to withdraw some money from a Gnosis Multi-Signature Wallet